 - Superb case design and size

 - Wireless charging case

 - Battery life shorter than others

-After being announced in October 2019, Google finally launched the Pixel Buds the following April for everyone to purchase.
+After being announced in October 2019, Google finally launched the Pixel Buds in April 2020 for everyone to purchase.
 The wireless earbuds have a retail price of $179, making them less than Apple's AirPods Pro but still fairly expensive.

 This is a fantastic earbuds case, from design to functionality.